davidbeermann/timely-matter/motivation/index.md

 >
 > Helga Nowotny (p.8)

 All of this changed with the introduction of modern communication technologies, according to Nowotny.
 She perceives that time is speeded up by becoming accelerated innovation itself.
-To her the time-boundary between present and future has become permeable and the present has been detached from the temporal linearity. *'A present geared to accelerated innovation is beginning to devour the future.' (p.11)* This state she calls **extended present**.
+To her the time-boundary between present and future has become permeable and the present has been detached from the temporal linearity. *"A present geared to accelerated innovation is beginning to devour the future."* (p.11) This state she calls **extended present**.
 It is characterized by approximate simultaneities installed by technological infrarstructure.
 Networking technologies bridge the gap between temporal and spatial distances.
 But as this technology is connecting us it also separates us in economic terms.
 Nowotny observes that the technological and economic advantage of industrialized nations increases the separation to developing nations while at the same time our interaction is almost immediate.
 Another aspect of our accelerated temporality is dwindling responsibility.
 The reason that she identifies are short-term interactions which negate time and therefore do not create the foundation for durable relationships and trust.

 > Only against the background of speed can slowness be determined and learnt.
 Only against the back­ ground of temporal limitation can the latter be surpassed.
 >